bvs7/MBot/README.md

 - [ ] Single Game MStates - Have an MState object be created with the start of a game and end with it finishing.
 - [ ] New Game Chats and Bots - Instead of reusing the same chats all the time, make a new chat for each game, deleting it after.
   - [ ] Multi-Game - Allow multiple games to occur at once in different chats.
+    - [ ] Instance GroupyComms - Have GroupyComms be independent, having their own Main groups, mafia groups, etc, and be able to cast to them all without knowing ids
   - [ ] Game Timeout - If a game takes longer than 24 hours, end it early.
 To prevent forgotten games.
+- [ ] Update Help text